"

 • Septuplet: beat divided equally into seven parts

 Le Beau uses sixty-fourth notes.
-We can break it down to see why this is the correct note value.
+We can approach it step by step to understand why this note value is correct.
 The septuplet fills in half a beat.

-• One quarter note per beat or one eighth note per half a beat
+• There is one quarter note per beat or one eighth note every half beat.

-• Two sixteenth notes per half a beat
+• Two sixteenth notes equal one eighth note, or half a beat.

-• Four thirty-second notes per half a beat
+• Four thirty-second notes are equivalent to two sixteenth notes, or half a beat.

-• Eight sixty-fourth notes per half a beat
+• Eight sixty-fourth notes equal four thirty-second notes, or half a beat.

-Since eight sixty-fourth notes is closest to the division of seven, the note values used are sixty-fourth notes.
+Since eight sixty-fourth notes are closest to the division of seven, the note values used are sixty-fourth notes.

-The next example shows how extreme other divisions can be.
+The next example (Example 7.3.14) illustrates how extreme other divisions can be.

-• In measure 2, the value of one sixteenth note is divided equally into twelve.
+• In measure 2, the value of a sixteenth note is divided equally into twelve parts.

-• In measure 3, the value of one sixteenth note is divided equally into eleven.
+• In measure 3, the value of a sixteenth note is divided equally into eleven parts.

-Although a division of 11 can be called a “undecuplet” and a division of 12 can be called a “dodecuplet,” for numbers greater than eight, it is more common to simply call these larger tuplets the number of the division plus the word “tuplet.”
-In Example 7.3.10, the first tuplet is more commonly called a “11-tuplet” and the second tuplet is called a “12-tuplet.”
+Although a division of 11 can be called an “undecuplet” and a division of 12 can be called a “dodecuplet,” for numbers greater than eight, it is more common to simply refer to these larger tuplets as the number of divisions followed by the word “tuplet.”
+In Example 7.3.14, the first tuplet is more commonly called an “11-tuplet,” and the second tuplet is called a “12-tuplet.”

-As you can see, beats (or even part of a beat) can be equally divided into any number of parts (within reason).
+As you can see, beats (or even part of a beat) can be evenly divided into any number of parts (within reason).

 Other Tuplets

-• When a dotted note is equally divided into two, it is a type of borrowed division called a duplet.
+• When a dotted note is split into two equal parts, it is a type of borrowed division called a duplet.

 • There can also be borrowed subdivisions.
-The most common type is a sextuplet, where a note (not a dotted note) is equally divided into six.
+The most common type is a sextuplet, where a note (not a dotted note) is divided equally into six parts.

-• Notes and dotted notes can be equally divided into any number of notes.
-Although there can be any type of tuplet, the most common one is the quintuplet.
+• Notes and dotted notes can be divided evenly into any number of notes.
+Although all types of tuplets are possible, the most common is the quintuplet.

 Directions: